 In addition to my work at Workday which focused on large-scale deep learning for natural language, I’ve also worked as a Research Engineer at Mila, a leading academic deep learning lab, on a project which combines state of the art deep learning for computer vision and climate science to make an impact in the battle against climate change.
 Mila is recognized globally within the academic community for it’s significant contributions to the field of deep learning and has distinguished itself in the areas of language modelling, machine translation, object recognition, and generative models.

 An experienced distributed systems engineer and a seasoned Kubernetes administrator and developer, I’ve been using Kubernetes in production since 2016.
 I was also a member of the Kubernetes core contributor team from 2018 until 2021 where I served on the Release Team for four releases as well as participated in several Working Groups and Special Interest Groups.
 I led my team at Kolide to build and operate what was one of the largest Kubernetes clusters in Google Cloud’s GKE at the time and built cutting-edge autonomous infrastructure management software to operate and scale our clusters.

-Outside of work, I’m an avid outdoors enthusiast.
-I like to train for and participate in a variety of mountain sports including rock climbing, skiing, and adventure motorcycling.
+In addition to my professional and academic interests, I’m also excited about the outdoors, fitness, nutrition, and exercise science.
+I like to train for and participate in a variety of combat and mountain sports including Muay Thai, rock climbing, and skiing.
 I also play the electric and upright bass.
-The bass fulfills an extremely foundational role in the rhythmic structure of music and that has always drawn me to the instrument.
+The bass fulfils an extremely foundational role in the rhythmic structure of music and that has always drawn me to the instrument.

 Osquery configurations often start simple and static, but, as the complexity of an osquery deployment grows, the level of dynamicism …